Homo naledi: Skull

-Two male H. naledi skulls from the Dinaledi chamber had cranial volumes of approximately 560 cm3, and two female skulls 465 cm3.
-A male H. naledi skull from the Lesedi chamber had a cranial volume of 610 cm3.
+Two H. naledi skulls from the Dinaledi chamber had cranial volumes of approximately 560 cm3, and two female skulls 465 cm3.
+A H. naledi skull from the Lesedi chamber had a cranial volume of 610 cm3.
 The Dinaledi specimens are more similar to the cranial capacity of australopithecines.
 For comparison, H. erectus averaged approximately 900 cm3, and modern humans 1270 and 1130 cm3 for males and females respectively.
 The Lesedi specimen is more within the range of H. habilis and H. e. georgicus.
 The encephalization quotient of H. naledi was estimated at 3.75, which is the same as the pygmy H. floresiensis, but notably smaller than all other Homo.
 Contemporary Homo were all above 6, H. e. georgicus at 3.55, and A. africanus at 3.81.
 It is unclear whether H. naledi inherited small brain size from the last common Homo ancestor, or whether it was evolved secondarily and more recently.

 The skull morphology is more similar to Homo, with a slenderer shape, the asymmetry in both the temporal and occipital lobes of the brain, and reduced post-orbital constriction, with the skull not becoming narrower behind the eye-sockets.
 The frontal lobe morphology is more or less the same in all Homo brains despite size, and differs from Australopithecus, a characteristic that has been implicated in the production of tools, the development of language, and sociality.